Talk about sailing firsts!

 There were so many sailing firsts on this trip.
 Too many to list.
 The bottom line is as much as it was an eye opener, we are even more resolved to setting sail on Sea Odyssey.
 No more doubts and hopefully I can chill with the what-ifs.

 Love the pics?

-Check out our top pics from this trip – here.
+Check out our top sailing first pics – here.